Tel: 0333 207 6120

 • renewals – full payment of premium and fees prior to the renewal date.

-comply with all payment terms and due dates set out in this paragraph or any such other terms and dates which we agree can be substituted for any of them.
-In the event that you fail to pay any premium or other fees due then your insurer may cancel your policy from the inception or renewal date and any claims submitted may be rejected.
+We normally accept payment by debit or credit card, monthly instalment or cheque (full details available on request).
+It is imperative you comply with all payment terms and due dates set out in this paragraph or any such other terms and dates which we agree can be substituted for any of them.
+In the event that you fail to pay any premium or other fees due within the payment terms a late payment fee of up to £50 may be charged and you will be liable for any extra costs incurred to recover the outstanding monies owed.
+Your insurer may cancel your policy from the inception or renewal date and any claims submitted may be rejected.

-17. Payment of premium using Third Party Instalment facilities
+10 Payment of premium using Third Party Instalment facilities

-18. Important Information Relating to Renewal of Policies
+11 Renewal of Policies

-Prior to the expiry of your policy where we will be inviting a renewal we (or your insurance company) will endeavour to send you details of the cost and terms to renew your policy.
-On occasions your renewal may be offered with a different insurer, however, we will notify you if this is the case in writing before the renewal date.
-This may happen in response to changes to your products, or the availability of new products, or in response to
+Prior to the expiry of your policy where we will be inviting a renewal we (or your insurance company) will endeavour to send you details of the

-instructions and payment prior to the date of renewal, we reserve the right (but shall have no obligation) to renew your policy and (in the case of direct debit/instalment payments) to continue to accept payment from you unless and until you specifically notify us or your insurance company in writing that you wish to cancel your policy.
+cost and terms to renew your policy.
+In order to protect your interests relating to the risks/property you have insured, and in the event that we do not receive your instructions and payment prior to the date of renewal, we reserve the right (but shall have no obligation) to renew your policy and (in the case of direct debit/instalment payments) to continue to accept payment from you unless and until you specifically notify us or your insurance company in writing that you wish to cancel your policy.
 In circumstances where we have assumed (in the absence of instructions to the contrary) that renewal is required you may be liable to make payment to us and/or your insurance company.

-19. How we hold your money
+12 How we hold your money

 Premium(s) and any other monies we may hold on your behalf (for example refund premiums and claim cheques received from an insurer) will be held in Trust until such time as they are remitted by us to your insurance company/to you.
 This may be a Statutory or Non-Statutory Trust account operated in accordance with FCA regulations.
 However, some (but not all) of the insurance companies we deal with have agreed to deem any premiums that you pay to us as having been received directly by themselves.
 This improves your protection against financial loss in the event of our insolvency.
 Please note that this is not the case for all the insurance companies we deal with and where this added protection does apply it may only extend to premiums, and not to any claim payment, refund or other monies that we may from time to time hold on your behalf.
 Should such an arrangement be agreed with an insurer(s) we may not hold your funds in Trust because of this added protection.

-20. Confidentiality and Data Protection
+13 Confidentiality and Data Protection

-generally and, in particular, where you have requested a premium instalment plan – this may include details of your payment record with us.
-We may also pass information about you to other companies which are in or are associated with our group.
+All information about you of a sensitive or personal nature will be treated as private and confidential.
+We will however use and disclose the information we have about you in the course of arranging, placing and administering your insurance.
+This may involve passing information about you to insurers, other intermediaries, risk management assessors, uninsured loss recovery agencies and other third parties involved (directly or indirectly) in your insurance.
+We may also pass information about you to credit reference agencies and premium finance providers in connection with the assessment of your financial standing generally and, in particular, where you have requested a premium instalment plan – this may include details of your payment record with us.
+We may also pass information about you to other companies which are in, or are associated with, our group.
 We or they may also use the information we hold about you to provide you with information on other products and services we or they can offer and which we or they feel may be of interest to you.
 If you do not wish to receive marketing information from us or them, or for us to disclose information about you to other parties for marketing purposes, please contact us immediately.
 In the interests of security and to improve our service, telephone calls may be monitored and/or recorded.

-21. No Waiver/Our Right to Assign
+14 No Waiver, Amendments and Our Right to Assign

-22. Governing Law
+15 Governing Law

 These Terms and conditions are governed by English Law and we both agree to submit to the non-exclusive jurisdiction of the English courts.

-FJ IDD-TOBL (Consumer) - FCA Version 2 Non PCL - 15 Sept 2014
+FJ IDD-TOBL (Consumer) - FCA Version 3.0 Non PCL 01/09/2015